Adélie Linux

 Getting online

 At the time of writing, Wi-Fi is not supported under linux-wiiu.
 You’ll need to use a USB ethernet dongle, tether an Android phone over USB, or a USB Wi-Fi adapter.
-(Bluetooth and iPhone tethering are also possible, but the required packages aren’t installed in the default Adélie tarball.)
+(Bluetooth and iPhone tethering are also possible, but not documented here.)

 Verify the existence of your network device with ip l